Bealby/magnet-fishing/README.md

 ### Strategy

-The main focus of this Website is to give family and friends an insight into Jack Fairfield's life.
-It aims to bring to life Jack Fairfield's journal with the use of an interactive map; along with private photos, passages and areas he visited and resided in.
+The main focus of this Website is for the adventurous who are looking for an exciting hobbie to particpate in and share their finds accordingly with their local community.
+A Website that enables them to interact, share and communicate, and expand the sport of Magnet fishing.

+The Website needs to be mainly mobile based and be functional and easy to use and share finds while on the move through Stockholm.
+The data needs to be displayed concisely and clearly and also be very easy to add data with the click of a button.
-The Website needs to be suitable for mobile devices, suiting users who want to browse the Website while on the move.
-The desktop and tablet versions however will provide a more visual and expansive user experience.
+The desktop and tablet versions will provide a more visual and expansive user experience that can be perused in a more comfortabel enviironmet after a long day.

 #### User Stories

-- "We would love there to be lots of photos of Jack during the war.
-    The more the merrier!"

-- "The site must be easy to use and not too complicated.
-We would like to share Jack's life with others, especially Jack's older relatives and friends who are not very computer savvy."
+- "I would like to know what others are doing in the local areas of Stockholm."

+- "It would be interesting to know locations where others have been, so I can find new locations"

-- "It would be good to incorporate some of Jack's journal in the Website.
+- "It would helpful to know What other types of magnets people are using.
+Tips of the trade."
-    Any fun anecdotes or snippets, giving examples of what he wrote"

-- "It would be very interesting to learn more about Jack's personality and how he progressed in his Army career.
+- "It would be great to connect with others.
+To meet up and Magnet-Fish together"

 ### Scope